grew-nlp/grew_doc/content/doc/rewriting.md

    * the output of the graph `G_D`
    * a non-terminating execution (in practice **Grew** tries to detect these cases and raises an error after a given number of rule applications)

-For the last three cases, the output is unpredictable, but several executions with the same input data will give the same output.
+In the last three cases, the output is unpredictable, but multiple executions with the same input data will give the same output.
-But, if the order of rules in the package `S` is changed, the behaviour may be different.
+However, if the order of the rules in the package `S` is changed, the behaviour may be different.